New here? Start with an interactive guide

 Quick Start

-XploitScan can be used four ways:
+XploitScan can be used five ways:

 Drag-and-drop files or paste a GitHub URL at xploitscan.com/scan